 Mississippi is also home to the only cactus plantation in the world, located in Edwards, Mississippi.
 The state is also widely known for its delicious food, music history, culture, and wildlife.

 Of all the species of wildlife living here, one of those that stand out is the alligator.
 We all know that these carnivorous reptiles are known for their speed and strength in hunting and may grow to incredibly large sizes!
 But did you know there might be a much bigger alligator lurking within Mississippi?

 Today, we’re going to talk about the biggest alligator found in Mississippi, some alligator-infested places within the state, the current status of alligators, and more amazing facts about these fierce and unique reptiles.

 How big is the biggest alligator found in Mississippi?

 Adult alligators usually grow from 8 to 15 feet long.
-Among the approximately 30,000 alligators thriving within the state of Mississippi, 20% are over ten feet long and found in some counties.
-Alligators in Mississippi also grow larger than alligators in neighboring states like Florida and Louisiana since some laws prohibit excessive hunting.
-This allows alligators to breed more and grow into larger sizes than alligators living in states with alligator hunters.
+Among the approximately 30,000 alligators thriving within the state of Mississippi, 20% are over ten feet long.
+Alligators in Mississippi also grow larger than alligators in neighboring states like Florida and Louisiana since laws prohibit excessive hunting.
+This allows alligators to breed more and grow into larger sizes than alligators living in states with year-round alligator hunting.